Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/5-using-gp-port-zynq.rst

 You can use the system created in :doc:`Using the Zynq SoC Processing System <2-using-zynq>` and continue with the following examples.

-In the examples in this chapter, we will expand on the design with the following design changes:
+In the examples provided within this chapter, we will expand on the design with the following design changes:

 -  The fabric-side AXI GPIO is assigned a 1-bit channel width and is connected to the **SW5** push-button switch on the ZC702 board.